 An accountant’s employee receives a request from a regular supplier’s email address for payment of an outstanding invoice.
 The employee pays the supplier in good faith and in reliance upon the received invoice.

-As it turns out, the supplier’s invoicing system was hacked and the supplier’s bank account details were changed to the hacker’s account.
+It turns out the supplier’s invoicing system was hacked and the supplier’s bank account details were changed to the hacker’s account.
 The paid amount is unrecoverable as a result.Cyber event protection solution

 Socially Engineered Theft 1st Party LossClaim scenario

-The medical centre paid the ‘outstanding’ taxes in good faith having believed the demand was genuine.Cyber event protection solution
+The medical centre paid the ‘outstanding’ taxes in good faith, believing the demand was genuine.Cyber event protection solution

-The CFO received a fraudulent email from the CEO, whose e-mail account has been compromised due to a Cyber Event, requesting the transfer of a large sum of money.
+A CFO received a fraudulent email from the CEO, whose email account had been compromised due to a Cyber Event, requesting the transfer of a large sum of money.
 The email convinced the CFO to transfer money to a third party bank account.
-Later its determined that the email was not authored by the CEO, but it’s too late for the bank to stop the transfer.Cyber event protection solution
+Later it was determined that the email was not authored by the CEO, but it was too late for the bank to stop the transfer.Cyber event protection solution

-Cyber Event Protection will cover forensic investiga-tion of the crime as well as response costs to remove the threat and secure the e-mail system.
+Cyber Event Protection will cover forensic investigation of the crime and response costs to remove the threat and secure the email system.

-If Cyber Theft coverage is applicable, the direct financial loss the insured suffered will be covered as well.
+If Cyber Theft coverage is applicable, the direct financial loss the insured suffered also will be covered.

 Telephone PhreakingClaim scenario